Code-Institute-Submissions/MilestoneProject1-The-Coding-House-of-Espresso/README.md

 The first step was to create a new "Repository" named Milestone Project 1 in GitHub.
 Then once opened in Gitpod the whole process started by creating a structure of files and then the very first boilerplate of code, then successively with time whole code structure.
 Next, the code was pushed to GitHub where was stored in my Repository.
 ### Deployment using GitHub pages:
 * Navigate to the Git Hub Repository - **My Repository**
-* Then, right under the "Settings" section of the GitHub repository, scroll down to "GitHub Pages" section.
+* Then, right under the "Settings" section of the GitHub repository, scroll down to "GitHub Pages" section
 * After, select a "master branch" under "source" drop-down and click "save" button
 * Once selected, this publishes the project to GitHub Pages and then you can click to URL link to go directly to the live deployed page
 ### How to use Run Locally:
 * The code can be also run locally, optional through clone or download
-* Navigate and open the repository, click on the green "Code" button, and select either "clone" or "download".
+* Navigate and open the repository, click on the green "Code" button, and select either "clone" or "download"
-* The Clone option provides a URL, which you can use on your desktop IDE.
+* The Clone option provides a URL, which you can use on your desktop IDE
-* The Download ZIP option provides a link to download a ZIP file that can be unzipped, unpacked, and displayed on your local computer.
+* The Download ZIP option provides a link to download a ZIP file that can be unzipped, unpacked, and displayed on your local computer

 # 9. Credits